hyperNURb/ggrc-core/README.md

 build_assets
 ```

-As for Compass, there is an asset builder that can watch for changes and update
+As for CSS, there is an asset builder that can watch for changes and update
 files as they change:

 ```sh